Skip to main content

 Prostate Stimulation From Within (Penis-Havers)

 This is a major part of why many men describe sounding orgasms as unusually intense.
 The prostate is already one of the most pleasure-dense structures in the male body, and sounding stimulates it from the inside.
 No other sexual practice can do this.
 Anal prostate massage presses from behind.
 Sounding presses from within the urethra itself, directly through the prostate tissue.
 There's no other way to access this angle.
 If you're interested in building up to deeper insertion safely, my beginner's guide to urethral dilation covers the progression.
+The men's sounding guide goes deeper on prostate-reach work.

 Urethral Sponge and Pelvic Floor (Vulva-Havers)